defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

 - Open Video
   - *If open failed, extension will keep previous frame*
+  - *If filename is an URL, e.g., [Apple iPhone X](https://www.apple.com/105/media/us/iphone-x/2017/01df5b43-28e4-4848-bf20-490c34a926a7/films/feature/iphone-x-feature-tpl-cc-us-20170912_1920x1080h.mp4), the key will be ignored.
+Note that player may freeze if play over a bad network connection.
+This lag can be reduced by moving queue to another thread, which is not implemented*
+  - *If filename and key can be convert to number and it's non-zero, then filename will be treat to the data address, key is size of data.
+Note that extension will not check if the address is valid, and you should not release it before you close the video.*
   - *If key is not empty, extension will treat it as an encrypted file.
 Decode a normal file in encrypted way usually will crash.
-You can encrypt files by another extension.*
-  - *Encrypt & decrypt are based on AES so without your key no one can get your file, unless they dump it from memory.*
+You can encrypt files by [Encrypter](https://github.com/defisym/OpenFusionExamples/tree/master/Extensions/Encrypter/ToInstall/Files).
+Encrypt & decrypt are based on AES so without your key no one can get your file, unless they dump it from memory.
+Play encrypted videos may cost more memory as decrypt stream is not implemented*
 - Open Video To
   - *Open video to a given timestamp*